amazon-connect/amazon-connect-salesforce-scv/BestPractices/OverflowRouting.md

 Now, lets consider what happens as calls come in.

-1. A customer calls into the contact center
+1. A customer calls into the contact center.
+They need help with their coffee maker.

 ![Slide 1](img/routing/01.png)